Weight loss that works

 Notify your doctor if you have kidney, liver, or pancreas problems.

-Stop using Trulicity® and call your healthcare provider immediately if you have severe stomach or abdomen pain that will not go away, with or without vomiting.
+Stop using Trulicity® and call your health care provider immediately if you have severe stomach or abdomen pain that will not go away, with or without vomiting.

 Stop using Trulicity® and get medical help right away if you have any symptoms of a serious allergic reaction, including swelling of your face, lips, tongue, or throat; problems breathing or swallowing; severe rash or itching; fainting or feeling dizzy; or very rapid heartbeat.